radrow/ddtrace/SCENARIOS.md

 The execution of a test scenario begins with a number of initial `gen_server` calls (a.k.a. queries, in the terminology of the companion paper) to selected services starting independent *sessions*.
-Here, by "session" we mean the collection of all service actions that were (possibly indirectly) caused by a single initial call.
+In this context, a "session" means the collection of all service actions that were (possibly indirectly) caused by a single initial call.
 For instance, if service `A` initiates a call to `B`, which then in turns invokes `C`, we consider that a single session.